oldip/FlipperNestedRecovery-GUI/README.md

 ### 1. Download and Install

 1. Download the latest version of FlipperNestedRecovery GUI 2.0.
-2. Double-click `FlipperNestedRecovery GUI 2.0.exe` to run the program.
+2. Double-click `FlipperNestedRecovery GUI 2.0.exe` or `FlipperNestedRecovery GUI 2.0.app` to run the program.
 3. That's it!
 No complex steps.

 ### 2. Interface Introduction